 Assist with answering phones, scheduling, and triaging

-Coordinate with the Student Health and Counseling team and other staff/faculty as necessary and appropriate.
+Coordinate outreach and programming efforts with the Student Health and Counseling team and other staff/faculty as necessary and appropriate.

 Develop therapeutic relationships with students, college staff/faculty, and referral sources in the community.

 Maintain a positive, compassionate bedside manner

 Perform point of care tests including: blood samples, fingersticks, Urine Hcg, EKG’s,etc.